- Vaccination FAQs

 For students who are currently in Canada but have decided to return home for the Winter and/or Summer 2021 terms due to the announcement of Winter 2021 being remote, please e-mail our office directly at international.health [at] mcgill.ca for further instruction.

-*Please note that if you chose to cancel your IHI plan for the 2020-2021 academic year, exceptionally for the Fall 2021 term, you will still benefit from the two (2) complimentary weeks of IHI coverage for the 2021-2022 academic year.
-Meaning your IHI coverage would begin on August 15th 2021, upon enrolment in the Fall 2021 term.
-If you arrive in Canada between August 15th and August 31st 2021, you are still eligible for a cancellation of your IHI plan for the 2020-2021 academic year.
+*Please note that if you chose to cancel your IHI plan for the 2020-2021 academic year, exceptionally for the Fall 2021 term, you will still benefit from the 1 complimentary month of IHI coverage for the 2021-2022 academic year.
+Meaning your IHI coverage would begin on August 1st 2021, upon enrolment in the Fall 2021 term.
+If you arrive in Canada between August 1st and August 31st, 2021, you are still eligible for the cancellation of your IHI plan for the 2020-2021 academic year.

 I Have Entered Canada: IHI Adjustment Requests